geeknozy/Arch-Linux-Installation-Guide/README.md

 ```
 grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=arch
 ```
-- after this generating then generate config for grub. <br />

-- sending output of grub-mkconfig to the grub.cfg file <br />
+> once the grub is installed you should check that no erros are reported which will be shown after execution once done then generate config for grub by sending output of grub-mkconfig to the grub.cfg file using below command <br />
 ```
 grub-mkconfig -o /boot/grub/grub.cfg
 ```